-A copy of all the data referenced in support of your application must be submitted (single paper copy or CD/Email containing all of the studies).
+A copy of all the data referenced in support of your application must be submitted (single paper copy, CD/Email or ShareFile submission containing all of the studies).
 All studies must be in English and must be generated in line with relevant international test guidelines and the applicable requirements for Good Laboratory Practice (GLP) compliance or Official Recognition.

 Data may be submitted in an electronic format.
 The CADDY system may be used if preferred.
 This system allows for the submission of study reports as image files and the summary dossier as Word or spreadsheet files.

 For product applications see The Data Requirements section of this website.

 Do I need to submit everything before my application is accepted?